jesonjosh/Spring-oAuth2/README.md

 Eclipse <br></br>
 Maven <br></br>

 I have taken a restaurent solution as example and datalayer is completely structured.
-Run the script to create all tables
+Execute the scripts from sql_script.sql file in your mysql server and connect to it by updating the DB credentials in jdbc.properties file

 # APIs
 Steps for the authentication and authorization APIs<br/><br/>